Terry Pegula: Personal life

 He lives in Boca Raton, Florida, with his second wife, Kim Pegula, who grew up in Fairport, New York, and is a graduate of Houghton College.
 Kim was born in Seoul, South Korea, and at age 5, she was adopted in 1974 by Ralph and Marilyn Kerr.
 He has five children, two from a previous marriage to Anne Shirley (Michael and Laura), and three with Kim (Jessica, Kelly, and Matthew).
-Jessica Pegula is a top 10 tennis player on the Women's Tennis Association's Pro Circuit.
+Jessica Pegula is currently ranked number 3 on the Women's Tennis Association's Pro Circuit.
 Pegula owns a large yacht, christened Top Five.

 In 2024, Laura Pegula, his daughter and longtime employee in Pegula's petroleum businesses, assumed a minority stake in the ownership of the Bills, following Kim being declared legally incapacitated in March 2023 following a June 2022 stroke; under the terms of the declaration, Kim was declared a ward in the custody of her husband and her assets transferred to a trust managed by Terry and by Bob Long, a longtime business partner of Pegula's.

 Political views

 Though Pegula has been identified as a Republican, he does not speak publicly about his specific political views.
 Pegula and his wife have made political donations to politicians of both parties, generally to incumbents.
 In 2010, Pegula and his wife donated $305,000 to Republican Tom Corbett's campaign during the Pennsylvania governor's race; they were the largest contributors to the then Pennsylvania Attorney General.
 In New York, Pegula and his wife donated $25,000 to New York Governor Andrew Cuomo's campaign during the 2014 elections and also donated $12,000 to Buffalo mayor Byron Brown, $2,500 to U.S. senator Chuck Schumer, and $250 to state senator Tim Kennedy, all Democrats.
-Pegula expressed support for legalizing ridesharing companies in upstate New York, where it had at the time remained illegal (as of 2017, New York State had only legalized it in New York City) and announced intent to partner with Uber to provide transportation to Pegula's sporting events.